 Are you planning to visit London and feeling overwhelmed putting together your itinerary?
-In this article you will discover 23 of the very best sights, attractions and landmarks that any first time visitor to London should consider adding to their itinerary.
+In this article, discover 23 of the very best sights, attractions and landmarks that first-time traveller to London should consider visiting.
 In addition for those seeking some of London’s hidden gems or further inspiration our A – Z of London attractions includes additional suggestions and a complete bucket list of ideas.

 Whether you are visiting London for the first time (or even the second/third or fourth time) there is so much to see and do in the UK capital that deciding what to include in your itinerary can be overwhelming.